 You must have a credit card/debit card to register online.
-If you are unable to pay by credit card, please contact Emily Johnson at email@example.com or call Jessica Sokol at 860.486.2607.
-Note that if you choose to pay by cash or check, your spot will not be reserved until your full payment is received at the Alumni Center (open weekdays from 8 a.m. – 5 p.m.).
+If you are unable to pay by credit card, please contact Tom Baccaro at firstname.lastname@example.org or call Jessica Sokol at 860.486.2607.
+Note that if you choose to pay by cash or check, your spot will not be reserved until your full payment and registration form is received at the Alumni Center (open weekdays from 8 a.m. – 5 p.m.).
 If you are paying by check, it is asked that only ONE check be submitted for the entire team.
 Please make checks payable to: UConn Foundation.

-In order to cover all of our expenses for OOzeball, we have to charge $20 per person.
-However, in addition to admittance to the tournament, your $20 gets you an official OOzeball T-shirt, free giveaways, and a chance at a tournament Grand Prize, Second Prize, and Third Prize.
-Also, if you register early, you can take advantage of our early-bird pricing of $16 per person!
+In order to cover all of our expenses for OOzeball, we have to charge a fee.
+You may have 6, 7, or 8 players for that price, which works out to $15 – $20 per player depending on how many teammates you have.
+In addition to admittance to the tournament, your fee gets you an official OOzeball T-shirt, free giveaways, and a chance at a tournament Grand Prize, Second Prize, and Third Prize.
+If the event produces a profit, we’ll donate a portion back to help our campus community.

 What are the rules and regulations?

-You can find the full OOzeball 2016 Rules and Regulations here.
+You can read the full list of the 2017 OOzeball Rules and Regulations.

 Once I register, can I make changes to my team?